 The pink Wrapper gown

-Not on display but I do have photos and hope by next week to have my replica gown made or at least the cape part.I think this is excellent for showing more of the sisters hidden life ,the mornings doing housework ,writing letters etc prior to receiving visitors when these gowns were worn without the restraints of Victorian layers and corsets ,perhaps it was worn while Charlotte wrote her poetry or novels..It perfectly highlights the hidden Charlotte who loved pretty things but spent much of her life confined to a wardrobe suitable for a teacher or governess, browns ,greys ,blacks .Charlotte was not unattractive though on the whole we tend to assume she was ,she was certainly not beautiful or physically attractive
+Not on display but I do have photos and hope by next week to have my replica gown made or at least the cape part.I am not convinced that thisvdid belong to Charlotte as the measurements suggest someone much taller would have found it practical whereas on Charlotte it would hqve trailed on the floor, I think its just possible it was emilys rather than Charlotte’s, but Charlotte was a very keen on pretty things and clothing, it would entirely fit in with her tastes.
+I think this is excellent for showing more of the sisters hidden life ,the mornings doing housework ,writing letters etc prior to receiving visitors when these gowns were worn without the restraints of Victorian layers and corsets ,perhaps it was worn while Charlotte wrote her poetry or novels..It perfectly highlights the hidden Charlotte who loved pretty things but spent much of her life confined to a wardrobe suitable for a teacher or governess, browns ,greys ,blacks .Charlotte was not unattractive though on the whole we tend to assume she was ,she was certainly not beautiful or physically attractive

 description by Smith her publisher

 “I must confess that my first impression of Charlotte Bronte’s personal appearance was that it was interesting rather than attractive.
 She was very small, and had a quaint old-fashioned look.
 Her head seemed too large for her body.
 She had very fine eyes… There was but little feminine charm about her and of this fact she herself was uneasy and perpetually conscious.
 Perhaps few women ever existed more anxious to be pretty than she, or more angrily conscious of the circumstances that she was not pretty.”